-The General Academic Rules are available on the webpage at http://www.nwu.ac.za/content/policy rules.
+The General Academic Rules are available on the webpage at 2020 P.pdf.

 The structure, method of delivery and presentation of each programme are included in the respective programme documents, which are subject to the policy laid down by the Senate Committee for Academic Standards (SCAS) of the NWU and consistent with the requirements of the Council on Higher Education (CHE), the Higher Education Quality Committee (HEQC), the Department of Higher Education and Training (DHET) and the South African Qualifications Authority (SAQA).